 Our Final Protocol.
 Our final protocol that we have used to obtain the benchmarks is given in Protocol 2.
-As discussed above, we have used the parameters for case II with $2^{\ell} \nmid p$ .
+As discussed above, we have used the parameters for case II with $2^{\ell} \nmid p$.
 Rather than drowning the ciphertext noise with a fresh encryption of zero with extra noise, we combine it with the step of adding r, and simply add a fresh encryption of r with extra noise.
-The advantage of using SHE for generating triples is not only efficiency (cf. §5), but we also get post-quantum security by using RLWE-based SHE schemes, unlike with previous OT and AHE-based schemes.
+The advantage of using RLWE-AHE for generating triples is not only efficiency (cf. §5); we also get post-quantum security, unlike with previous OT and AHE-based schemes.